gogitkrish/amazon-eventbridge-mongodb-example/README.md

-# Amazon EventBridge - Partner Event integration example
+# Amazon EventBridge - Partner event integration example

 This example application creates an Amazon EventBridge event bus, an associated event rule, and a Lambda function.
 The SAM template accepts the external partner event source name as a parameter and creates these components.
 When the partner event source receives an event from a linked MongoDB database trigger, it triggers the rule and invokes a Lambda function that logs the payload into Amazon CloudWatch.